 Graded exercise starts out slowly and increases in very small steps.
 If your fatigue is severe, this can mean starting out with 1 minute of gentle movement, like stretching.
 And it means that you have a plan and you stay with it, even when you're having a good day and feel like doing more.
 This helps your body make the changes it needs to cope with activity and exercise.

-Studies show that light aerobic exercise, such as walking, may help people who have chronic fatigue syndrome (CFS) feel more energetic and less tired.
-People vary in how much they are helped by this kind of program.footnote 1 Maybe you have avoided it because you're afraid it will make you feel worse.
-But the opposite is true.
-Total rest leaves your body in worse shape.
-It can also hurt your self-image by making you feel as if you can't do anything for yourself.
+Some studies show that light aerobic exercise, such as walking, may help people who have ME/CFS feel more energetic and less tired.
+People vary in how much they are helped by this kind of program.footnote 1 More research is needed to better understand how well this treatment works for ME/CFS.

 How can I start an exercise program?